Configure seamless and contextual hand-off to Omnichannel for Customer Service

 - Product license: You need a product license for Power Virtual Agents and a product license for Omnichannel for Customer service.

-- Role: You must be assigned a role that can create add bots into Omnichannel (see roles required)
+- Role: You must be assigned the Omnichannel administrator role to add bots in Omnichannel for Customer Service.
+More information: Understand roles and their privileges.

 - Azure Application ID: You will need an application registered in Azure prior to connecting to Omnichannel for Customer Service.